 If you’re using this playbook to apply an innovation locally or have questions or suggestions, please fill out this short survey.

 This playbook is part of the Local Leadership on the Sustainable Development Goals project.

 - Bristol, United Kingdom

 Why the One City model works: Local governance to achieve the SDGs and leave no one behind

 By Allan Macleod, SDG Research and Engagement Associate, Bristol City Council (Nov 2020)

 - Los Angeles, United States

+a.
 How universities can help cities achieve the SDGs

 By Erin Bromaghim, Director of Olympic and Paralympic Development and Hilton Fellow on the SDGs, and Angela Kim, SDG Program and Data Manager, both in the Office of the Mayor of Los Angeles (Nov 2020)